-If the Issuer were to reach a point of non-viability, the Resolution Board could take pre-resolution measures.
+If the Issuer were to reach a point of non-viability, the competent authority could take preresolution measures.
 These measures include the write-down and cancelation of shares, and the write-down or conversion into shares of capital instruments.

 Furthermore, BRRD and SRM provide resolution authorities with powers to implement resolution measures with respect to banks which meet the conditions for resolution, which may include (without limitation) the sale of the bank's business, the separation of assets, the Bail-in Tool, the replacement or substitution of the bank as obligor in respect of debt instruments, modifications to the terms of debt instruments and discontinuing the listing and admission to trading of financial instruments.
 The Bail-in Tool comprises a more general power for resolution authorities to writedown the claims of unsecured creditors of a failing bank and to convert unsecured debt claims to equity.
+The Bail-in Tool covers eligible liabilities issued by the institution subject to resolution measures, but certain defined instruments are excluded from the scope, such as covered bonds.